-It sounds like the boys living in the apartment below us have invited 20 of their closest friends over for a video-game tournament.
-A glorious symphony of hollering, electronic gunshots & explosions play for the next 6 hours.
+Sounds like the boys living in the apartment below us have invited 20 of their closest friends over for a video-game tournament.
+A glorious symphony of hollering, electronic gunshots and explosions play for the next 6 hours.

-Later, the hockey game is on.
-It’s an important one & the volume needs to be cranked so loud that the boys have to shout over it to be heard.
-By the end of the game, all 20 boys have sufficiently medicated themselves to become thoroughly intoxicated.
+Later, an important hockey game is on and the volume is cranked so loud the boys have to shout to be heard.
+By the end of the game, all 20 boys are sufficiently medicated.

-We can’t imagine what they are doing now but it sounds like the demolition phase of a renovation.
-Except for those boys who have wandered outside & are now yelling, chucking beer cans & urinating off the balcony.
+We can’t imagine what they are doing, but it sounds like the demolition phase of a renovation.
+Except for those boys who have wandered outside and are shouting, chucking beer cans and urinating off the balcony.

 Sleep isn’t friendly tonight.
 However, seven AM still comes early.

 The two little girls who live in the apartment above us are practicing their gymnastics routines.
 Their Dad doesn’t like being woken up either.
-He gets up & yells at the children to be quiet.
+He yells at the children to be quiet.
 But Mom doesn’t quite approve.

-Hence Mom & Dad’s argument, that eventually becomes heated.
-Screaming, stomping, slamming cupboard doors & finally a slamming bedroom door ends it.
+Hence Mom and Dad’s argument, that eventually becomes heated.
+Screaming, stomping, slamming cupboard doors, punctuated with a slamming bedroom door.